ArsalanMateen/3-Column-Preview-Cards/README.md

 # 3-Column Preview Card Component

-This project is a 3-column preview card component built with HTML and CSS.<br>
+This is simple "3-column preview card component" webpage built with HTML and CSS.<br>
 The design is responsive across all devices, ensuring a seamless user experience.

 ## Technologies Used